plone/training/mastering_plone/export_code.rst

         $ cd src
         $ ../bin/mrbob -O collective.behavior.myfeature bobtemplates:plone_addon

-    Many packages that are part of Plone and some add-ons use a nested namespace such as :py:mod:`plone.app.contenttypes`.
+    Many packages that are part of Plone and some add-ons use a nested namespace such as :mod:`plone.app.contenttypes`.

 Exercise 2